 On the loop road we often pulled over to peek at anything that caught our eye – including winding rivers and bison herds.
 For one herd of bison, we got out of the car and walked partway down a narrow path in Hayden Valley.
 The bull closest to the camera was keeping an eye on all the tourists so we made sure to stay far enough back.

-Hayden valley bison herd close up
+Hayden Valley close up of bison

 Sulphur Caldron